 - The Immodest Orgasm: Shirotani, as is usual in the genre.

 - Indirect Kiss: Almost occurs when Shirotani requests that Kurose drinks from the beverage he bought first.
-The realization that drinking after Kurose equates an indirect kiss stops Shirotani from drinking it.
+The realization that drinking after Kurose equates to an indirect kiss stops Shirotani from drinking it.

 - Intimate Psychotherapy: Seems to be the strategy Kurose is using.